 Bats enter a building for a variety of reasons, including simply flying in by accident.
 They may use buildings as a temporary, daytime roost, as a nursery to rear their young or, occasionally, as a hibernation site.
 Attics are a favorite bat refuge.
 If bats are living in your attic during the spring or summer, chances are it is a nursery colony of a common species.
 Female bats bear one pup a year in spring; they choose dark, private attics as maternity roosts because the warm, protected conditions are ideal for rearing their pups.
 People in the house often hear the pups making distress calls to their mothers, who can identify their squeaking pup from among hundreds of others in a maternity roost.
 The pups depend on their mothers to feed them until they learn to fly and hunt on their own.
 By late summer, they are able to fend for themselves.
 In September, bats travel to a winter hibernation site, usually in a cave, old mine shaft, attic or wall void, where they spend the next 6-8 months until spring.

+Please call our company to schedule an onsite assessment.
 Most bat-human encounters occur when bats get into houses, usually through open windows, doors, chimneys or narrow cracks.
 Flying bats will leave on their own if you close the doors to other rooms, turn off the lights and open outside doors and windows.
 Our company also can provide a service to remove bats that have accidentally flown into your home.

 The best way to prevent bats from entering the house in the first place is to keep up with maintenance.
 Inspect the house regularly and fill cracks under eaves and around pipes, vents, doors and windows as soon as they begin.
 If the holes are big enough for bats to enter (they can get through a dime-sized hole), make sure no bats are roosting inside before you plug the gaps.
 Not only will a decomposing bat in a wall smell, but it may also breed fly maggots and other pests.